Brown-University-Library/bdr_dashboard_tools/README.md

 Some nice features:
 - if you look at the contents of the `count_collections` dir, and the `search_collection_name` dir, you'll see that their architecture is exactly the same, so it's easy to know how to add a module.
 - it can be hard to know which version of a binary is in use, running `$ ../bdr_dashboard_tools_binary --version` addresses this.
-- each module has it's own `--help`, ie: ``../bdr_dashboard_tools_binary count_collections --help`
+- each module has it's own `--help`, ie: `bdr_dashboard_tools_binary count_collections --help`
 - `setup.py` normally has a setup() function that lists the packages to be installed.
-This setup.py loads the required packages right from the `local.txt` file, so no need to remember to add packages to the setup.py! _(todo: add code to setup.py to recognized if it's being run from a dev-server, and load `staging.txt` if so.)_
+This setup.py loads the required packages right from the `local.txt` file, so no need to remember to add packages to the setup.py as new modules are added! _(todo: add code to setup.py to recognize if it's being run from a dev-server, and load `staging.txt` packages if so.)_

 ## Installation